selfdevs/go-duolingo-domination/README.md

 They do not care about most of the logic, they just parse the request, call various functions from other packages, then respond with the result.

+The [discord](discord) package contains the logic to interact with the Discord API.
+[discord/security.go](discord/security.go) is here to make request's signature verification easier.

+The [canvas](canvas) package is used to draw the leaderboard once the data have been fetched from the Duolingo API.
+After finishing the drawing, the image is saved to a file named "leaderboard.png".

 ## Build and deploy the app

 Run `go build . -o executable`.